ooteniya1/resource-estimation/README.md

 Now that we have achieved the required startup time, next is to determine the amount of resources required to achieve the target throughput under a normal workload.
 It is also important to note that the Todo application is more CPU intensive than memory.
 It does not require any data transformation etc.

-The table below hughlights the resource estimation for a normal load of 2000 virtual user per sec over a period of 2 minutes.
+The table below highlights the resource estimation for a normal load of 2000 virtual user per sec over a period of 2 minutes.

+> For a more accurate result, you need to run the workload over a period of at least 5hours to 2 weeks.
 ##### With CPU request of 400m and limit of 480m.

 | #  | max CPU/Pod    | max Memory/Pod  | # of Pods | Throughput(tps)| % in error |Resource Quota (CPU)|Resource Quota (Memory)|